IBM/aspera-cli/docs/README.erb.md

 ### macOS: pre-installed or `brew`

-MacOS 10.13+ (High Sierra) comes with a recent Ruby.
+macOS 10.13+ (High Sierra) comes with a recent Ruby.
 So you can use it directly.
 You will need to install <%=gemspec.name%> using `sudo` :

 ```
 $ sudo gem install <%=gemspec.name%><%=geminstadd%>